streamingfast/firehose-docs/integrate-new-chains/design-principles.md

 ### Data Model for Ingestion

-The data model used by StreamingFast to ingest protocol data was created with extreme diligence and care.&#x20;
+The data model used by StreamingFast to ingest protocol data was created with extreme diligence and care.

 {% hint style="success" %}
 **Tip**_: StreamingFast encountered several peculiarities within many protocols during the design and development process of Firehose._